 And check out his site at www.christophernyerges.com.
 There you’ll find a store, where you can buy books, DVD’s and more.
 You’ll also find a number of interesting articles and a link to his blog.
 His writing is easy to read and full of great information that’s sure to hold your interest.
 While you’re at it, look at www.DirtTime.com.

-Christopher’s books are available on Amazon, and the two mentioned above are DestinySurvival Amazon Picks.
-You can click on their titles in this post to be taken to the Amazon.com page where each is featured.
+Christopher’s books are available on Barnes & Noble, and those mentioned above are DestinySurvival Picks.
+You can click on their titles in this post to be taken to the page where each is featured.
 Then add the book you want to your cart to start the order process.